mdnoosx/Solid-fine-grained-WAC/README.md

 Groups and trusted origin definitions in the owner profile are not supported as well.

 The RDFLib library was adapted in order to support fine-grained access for HTTP PATCH (only in the format ’application/sparql-update’).
-This requires running 'npm run prepublishOnly' once.
+This requires running 'npm run prepublishOnly' once in the altrdflib file.

 N3 store is used for executing the access queries.
 This requires 'PREFIX' be used instead of '@prefic' and a space is required before the dot at end of triple.